Python SDK

 TURBODOCX_ORG_ID=your_org_id_here

-Both api_key and org_id parameters are required for all API requests.
+api_key and org_id are required for all API requests.
+TurboSign additionally requires sender_email (set it on configure(), per call, or via the TURBODOCX_SENDER_EMAIL environment variable) — configure() raises a ValidationError without it. sender_name is optional but strongly recommended.
 To get your credentials, follow the Get Your Credentials steps from the SDKs main page.

 Quick Start